 If you need to know more about conducting market research with competitors in mind, here are some helpful guides:

-- Small BusinessCompetitive Analysis: How to Find Out Who's Buying From Your CompetitorsCeline Roque
+- Small BusinessCompetitive Analysis: How to Find Out Who's Buying From Your CompetitorsCeline (CX) Roque

 6. Set Better Goals for Your Business